BRONZE FINDS PAGE

 A very small bronze finger ring with a three leafed clover design.

-What a lovely thing to find on Christmas Eve!
-This fragment of metal was originally a Bronze Age axe head and dates to roughly 1000BC, you can clearly see the rounded blade which incidentally is still sharp even after 3000 years.
+What a lovely item to find on Christmas Eve!
+This fragment of metal is a Bronze Age axe head and dates to roughly 1000BC, you can clearly see the rounded blade which incidentally is still sharp even after 3000 years.

 A small 19th Century belt hook in the form of a coiled snake.